Subbuteo Resume image

 I set up my final league after that.
 It was a solo league, and used 350 Southampton, an all too familiar lightweight team.
 The team would be called Northcastle United, and they played against other invented teams.
 I tried to do the team selection, goalscorer thing which I had started with my earlier Melchester Rovers league, and to be fair, Northcastle played two full seasons.

 In the late eighties, I went through a phase of collecting Italian teams, which coincided with the Italian league being broadcast on Channel 4 on Sunday afternoons.
 I got 57 AC Milan, 58 Inter Milan, 72 Genoa, 398 Sampdoria and 789 Pescara, among others.
 Then in the early 2000s the teams came out again, as I joined the East Midlands Alliance, a Subbuteo league based in Newark, Notts; run by Trevor Arthur.
 I wasn't very good.
 I had trouble scoring, but no trouble at all conceding!
-My team were 78 Plymouth Argyle.
-Still I enjoyed it, until I agreed to go to a tournament somewhere in South Yorkshire.
+My team was 78 Plymouth Argyle / Coventry City Away kit.
+Still, I enjoyed playing there, and began a friendship with Trevor, Colin Fletcher and Simon Bryan; friends I still have today.
+Then I agreed to go to a tournament somewhere in South Yorkshire.

-Then I saw how much stuff was available on ebay.
+One day, out of the blue, I noticed how much stuff was available on ebay.
 I started collecting again.
 I like lightweight teams, Zeugo teams and Paul Lloyd's Top Spin and Santiago teams.
 I started commissioning Paul to paint American MLS teams, USL teams and NASL teams.
 Paul's teams are excellent, and I decided I would have a go myself.
 I began with the NASL's Los Angeles Aztecs, and purchased a paint your own Zeugo team to create them.

-I also got in touch with Mike Bradbury of the South Staffs League, as they were the nearest club to where I live.
-I began to play competitive Subbuteo again in the South Staffs.
+I also got in touch with Mike Bradbury of the South Staffs League, as they were the nearest club, at the time, to Nottingham.
+I began to play competitive Subbuteo again in the South Staffs club.
 They played every third Sunday afternoon, and I made many friends there.
 The first season I finished second bottom, with eleven points.
 I was still a long way off becoming a good player!
 I enjoyed the camaraderie of these guys though, and made a good friendship with Mick Murphy.
 Two seasons later, I came seventh out of sixteen, with a very creditable 32 league points, and progressed to the second round of the Staffordshire Cup for the first time ever!
 I must have been improving.

 Unfortunately, as seems to be the trend with me, Mike Bradbury and I had a major disagreement, which led to me quitting the club midway through my fourth season with them.
 For once, the reason for the disagreement was not of my making.
 I retained my friendship with everyone else at the club, I am glad to say.I quickly found a newly formed club in Leicester; the Leicester Foxes.
 I liked the look of their club, with its base in a sports centre, a bar, hot food and Sky Sports TVs.
 Not only that, one of my team mates is Trevor Arthur, the same guy I played with at the East Midlands Alliance, before my "retirement".
 The club was only formed in 2022 but we are already twinned with the American MOIsT club and my good friends Jeff Drake and Therron Thomas.
 MOIsT means Missouri, Ohio, Indiana and some of Texas, by the way.
 For more information on the club, see below At the end of 2023 it was the Foxes' privilege to welcome MOIsT player Therron to one of our club nights, and a great evening was had.
 By this point, the club had moved to another venue.
 It still had a bar and food could be ordered, but alas, no Sky Sports TVs.

-Andy Fake and I are also good friends, and as well as running the ISSL (see below), Andy runs the North East Midlands Senior Subbuteo League.
-It has six players including ourselves, and there is a massive gap between the other five players and me.
+Andy Fake and I are also good friends, and as well as running the ISSL (see below), Andy runs the North East Midlands Senior Subbuteo League and his own Chesterfield Subbuteo Club.
+I played for a while in the NESSL, which had six players including ourselves and my old Mate Colin Fletcher.
+There is a massive gap between the other five players and me.
 In my first season, I lost all my ten games, didn't score once and conceded almost forty goals.
 In subsequent seasons, my performance has not been much better!
+I eventually withdrew from the league and who should take my place but another old Mate, Simon Bryan!

 And that's where we are today.
-I currently have over 200 teams.
+I currently have almost 300 teams.
 Heavyweights, Zombies, Lightweights, Hasbros, Top Spins, Zeugos, Santiago and even a Subbuteo flat team.
+I have a small selection of self painted teams on Raptor Bases, and another United Mate Shaun Dunne, gave me a home and away Accrington Stanley team on Raptors as well.
 My Top Spins are my favourites.
 They remind me very much of the Heavyweights, which were my first collected teams.
 I was often being asked by my South Staffs team mates to try flat, modern bases.
 I have a few, but as Andy Fake of the ISSL says; it's like playing glorified shove ha'penny!
-However, I have begun to play competitive games with Zeugo flat based teams.
+However, I have begun to play competitive games firstly with Zeugo flat based teams, and in the last year or so, with my Raptor based teams.
 My main team carry black and orange stripes, the strip of Shakhtar Donetsk in Ukraine.
 My team is called "Frontier Burn".

-In 2023, with the help of the Leicester Foxes, we even hosted our own Collector's Fair in a church hall on the outskirts of Leicester.
-It was very popular and we hope to make this an annual event.
+In 2023, with the help of the Leicester Foxes, we hosted our own Collector's Fair in a church hall on the outskirts of Leicester.
+It was very popular and we have made this an annual event.
+We have received a lot of compliments from traders and customers alike, and it feels great that so many little Subbuteo players find new homes and new leagues to play in!

 Finally, my Half Century League is a direct link back to those early leagues I played as a child.
 I think I love this game for nostalgic purposes, but also because it is great fun, whether played solo or against an opponent.
 The collecting aspect is great too.
 Many players and collectors seem to be around my age group also.
 I guess we are all very similar minded.
 I know the clubs are making efforts to get younger players involved, and I wholeheartedly support this.
 If the kids would move away from their computers for a while and give this game a try, I think the football fans among them would love it.
 You don't have to be brilliant (I'm not!) to enjoy Subbuteo.
 It's a game for all ages, male and female.